werasaimon/IRCamera_OpenCV__QtWidget/README.md

 # Add the current user to this group, if video is not listed there:
 $ sudo usermod -a -G video <username>

+#Do the basic installation as follows:
+#Download the latest version of the libirimager: DOWNLOAD LINK
 ```

 ## Basic Settin IRImageDirect